 Onboard video is convenient and can save you some money purchasing a dedicated video card.
 Use of onboard video is appropriate when you’re building a simple computer used for everyday tasks of web browsing, light multimedia and light gaming.
 Higher end chips are capable of medium gaming as well, but all intense work should be left for dedicated video cards.
 Onboard video is not as powerful as mid-high range video cards, but if you don’t need that extra power you could save between $100-$200 on your new PC by skipping the purchase of the dedicated video card.

-However, if you’re building a custom gaming PC, a workstation or something in between, you will need a proper high quality, reasonably powerful dedicated card.
+However, if you’re building a custom gaming PC, a workstation PC, or something in between, you will need a proper high quality, reasonably powerful dedicated card.

 Video cards are currently split into 2 categories: workstation and desktop cards.
 Now, these 2 categories can sometimes cross over, as the limitations of either categories aren’t exactly set in stone.
 However it’s important that you know these categories exist so that we can properly cover what each one does.